danielbodnar/awesome-stars/README.md

 ## angular

+- [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.
+- [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
+This challenge may take more than 100 days,  please just follow your own pace.
+- [angular/angular](https://github.com/angular/angular) - Deliver web apps with confidence 🚀
 - [Cloudtasks/angular2-cloudtasks](https://github.com/Cloudtasks/angular2-cloudtasks) - Helps using Cloudtasks.io image processing task by substituting your images sources with the processing URL.
 - [compodoc/compodoc](https://github.com/compodoc/compodoc) - :notebook_with_decorative_cover: The missing documentation tool for your Angular, Nest & Stencil application
 - [muctadir/lama](https://github.com/muctadir/lama) - LaMa, short for Labelling Machine, is an web application developed for aiding in thematic analysis of qualitative data.